DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 }
 ~~~

-Finally, we need to install the added dependencies using the comman below:
+Finally, we need to install the added dependencies using the command below:

 ~~~js
 npm install